kirellkekw/YTFlex/readme.md

 - [x] Add option to download mp3 files(this is actually easier than video files ~~,but i haven't gotten around to it yet~~)
 - [x] Handle multiple file links more gracefully
 - [x] Add graceful error handling for invalid links
+- [x] Open source the project
+- [ ] Restructure the backend to be more modular
 - [ ] Add support for Postgres for various database operations
 - [ ] Anonymize the file access links
 - [ ] Add option to download playlists